Are you interested in selling Medicare Advantage plans successfully?

-LM: I think the biggest thing is support.
+LM: The biggest thing is support.
 You can find all the carriers with any upline, they’re all going to have them, that’s just the way the business is.

 I don’t make a dime until these guys sell, so I want to help them.
 It’s self-serving, so I want to help out as much as I can and then once I’ve shown them how to fish then they’re catching fish all day long.

 But, if you are stuck in a scenario I want to help you overcome the obstacle so that you can make the sale.

 DD: And I’ll add just a throw-in, I think it’s important to clarify, the product knowledge is something that you will absolutely get in the process of doing all of the required testing and certifications.

 I don’t want to sit at my house and read a book, but I’ll go to a happy hour and learn about it.

 Warning Signs Of A Bad Agency

 LM: There’s only one thing that comes to mind.
-Depending on who you’re going to partner up with, you can get assignment of commissions.
-That is something that I would definitely warn you against.
+Depending on who you’re going to partner up with, you can get “assignment of commissions.”

 An assignment of commission what happens is the carrier pays the upline, then the upline is now in the business of payroll and they’re paying the agent.

 Are Agents Vested?

 One, you lose your license.
 You can’t control that.
 If you lose your license you’re not going to get paid commissions.

 I’ve seen that and it’s not good because you lose your book, you’re starting from scratch if you decide to get back into it.

 As long as you do that you’re 100% vested, that book of business that you’ve worked hard for is yours to grow.

 LM: That’s when you can go live in Florida and go fishing every day.

-DD: That’s right.
+DD: That’s right!

 LM: That’s my goal.